 SAM is one of the most established environmental and human rights organizations in Southeast Asia.
 SAM has been on the forefront of indigenous struggles in Sarawak since the mid-1980s and has partnered with The Borneo Project for the last 20 years.
 SAM provides organizing and training support to a vast network of indigenous communities.
 SAM provides paralegal training, documentation, advocacy, community resource management systems.
 Click here for the SAM website.

 Uma Bawang Residents Association (UBRA)

-UBRA is a community-based organization founded in 1989 to protect the ancestral lands of the Kayan community of Uma Bawang, including, roadblocks against logging companies operating in indigenous territory.
-Through programs such as a communal fish pond, livestock rearing, fruit orchards, an organic farm, and an agroforestry pilot project for local timber needs, UBRA has become a model for communities struggling to survive in areas where logging has weakened community life and depleted essential forest resources.
+UBRA is a community-based organization founded in 1989 to protect the ancestral lands of the Kayan community of Uma Bawang, beginning with organizing roadblocks against logging companies operating in indigenous territory.
+Through programs such as a communal fish ponds, livestock rearing, fruit orchards, organic farming, and an agroforestry pilot project for local timber needs, UBRA has become a model for communities struggling to survive in areas where logging has weakened community life and depleted essential forest resources.
 UBRA’s consistent work in poverty reduction through conservation and sustainable use of biodiversity has been internationally recognized, and the organization has received the United Nations Equator Prize and the Slow Food Award.